egalitarianism

 The list of capabilities is narrowed to those required to function as a citizen, but nonetheless must be rather coarse and general.
 The capabilities list must include what is needed to fully function as a citizen and to avoid oppressive social relationships.
 Toutefois, fully functioning as a citizen includes more than political life.
 It also includes the ability to function in the civil and economic spheres.
 The point of egalitarianism is not to impose a pattern of distribution but to eradicate oppression, which is socially imposed.

 Not only is this theory narrower than the theories of Sen and Nussbaum, it is more constrained than any other option we have considered.
-Welfare, resources, preferences, primary goods, Nussbaum’s capabilities—each of these reaches into every domain of human life.
+Bien-être, resources, preferences, primary goods, Nussbaum’s capabilities—each of these reaches into every domain of human life.
 This conception of equality only touches our lives as citizens.
 Maintenant, être sûr, since capabilities must be specified in a rather coarse-grained way, the relevant capabilities to citizenship can be put to use in other domains of life.
 Néanmoins, the scope is relatively narrow.

 One objection facing this approach is that it may be possible to guarantee that everyone can fully function as citizens and avoid oppression while at the same time having radical inequality of resources or welfare.
 Le cas échéant, perhaps this view is unacceptably narrow because guaranteeing the threshold capability level is compatible with unjust inequalities in life outcomes.
 Another worry is that this view might be less able to address global justice than other alternatives.
 That is a disadvantage if one thinks that a unified theory should cover both domestic and global justice.